- All Topics

 - Buyer's Guide

-In general, all in-service lubricants will fail at some point.
+In general, all in-service lubricants will fail at some point (unless lubricants are regenerated).
 That being said, there are numerous ways to manage the condition of a lubricating oil and extend its life significantly.
 There are three primary causes that necessitate an oil change: degradation of the base oil, depletion of additives and contamination.
-Some of these conditions can be remediated, yet others cannot.

 Base oil degradation may be the most common reason for oil failure.
 The most common type of base oil failure is likely oxidation.
 When oil oxidizes, the primary by-products are acid and insoluble materials, which can lead to serious surface deposits and corrosive wear.
 To address this problem, most lubricants are formulated with antioxidants, but they don't last forever.

 Like many lubricant additives, oxidation inhibitors are used up as they perform their intended function.
 Once these additives are consumed, the base oil begins to oxidize.
 Many factors contribute to oxidation including heat, contaminants and base oil quality.
 Oil temperature plays a large role in the rate of oxidation.
 For every 10-degree Celsius increase in oil temperature, the rate of oxidation doubles.

 Contaminants also cause significant changes to the rate of oxidation, acting as catalysts for the reaction or, in the case of air, providing one of the reagents.
 Certain wear metals can dramatically increase the rate of this reaction, especially in the presence of water.

 The quality of the base oil used in the lubricant plays a role as well.
 Lower quality base oils tend to contain more inherently unstable constituents such as aromatics and other unsaturated hydrocarbons which more readily react with oxygen.